 - Remove the polenta from the baking dish using the parchment paper and transfer to a cutting board.

-- Cut the chilled polenta into circles using a biscuit cutter or triangles using a sharp knife.
+- Cut the chilled polenta into circles using a biscuit cutter or squares using a sharp knife.

 - In a medium skillet over medium-high heat, melt remaining tablespoon of butter and 2 tablespoons olive oil.